JoeyStanley/real/_posts/2019-12-27-extending-wells-lexical-sets-to-prelateral-vowels.md

 </table>
 <p class="caption center">A standard set of prelateral keywords.</p>
 <br/>

+Yes, this is probably another case of [competing standards](https://imgs.xkcd.com/comics/standards.png), but it illustrates what I think lexical sets for allophones should look like.

 For additional background how and why I came up with these labels, read on.